devky690/Pokemon-Socket-IO/README.md

 # Deployment

 Need to figure out how to deploy a bundler like snowpack.
-Options: heroku, firebase hosting
+Options: heroku